-Furthermore, if $\mathcal{M}$ is uniquely solvable, then there exists a solution, and all solutions have the same observational distribution.
+Furthermore, if \mathcal{M} is uniquely solvable, then there exists a solution, and all solutions have the same observational distribution.

-It is well-known that under acyclicity the observational distribution is unique.
-Theorem 3.8 generalizes this result to settings with cycles.
-For linear SCMs the unique solvability condition w.r.t. a subset of endogenous variables is equivalent to a matrix invertibility condition (see Proposition C.3).
+It is well known that under acyclicity the observational distribution is unique.
+Theorem 3.6 generalizes this result to settings with cycles.
+For linear SCMs, the unique solvability condition w.r.t. a subset is equivalent to a matrix invertibility condition (see Proposition C.3).